Convert TXT to SVG

 Frequently Asked Questions (FAQ)

-Q: Are special characters handled correctly?
+Q: Are XML special characters escaped properly?

 A: Yes!
-The converter properly escapes XML special characters (< > & " ') to ensure valid SVG markup and correct rendering.
+The converter automatically escapes XML special characters: < becomes &lt;, > becomes &gt;, & becomes &amp;, and quotes are properly handled.
+This ensures valid SVG markup and correct rendering.

-Q: Can I style the SVG text with CSS?
+Q: Can I animate SVG text?